Protecting Against TCPA Violations, Robocalls and Telemarketing Harassment

 What is Restricted?

-As a cellphone or landline phone call recipient, it is important to note that under the Telephone Consumer Protection Act, unless proper authorization has been given, companies that call with the intent to sell are restricted to the following:.
+As a cellphone or landline phone call recipient, it is important to note that under the TCPA, unless proper authorization has been given, companies that call with the intent to sell are restricted to the following:.

 1) Calls cannot be made before 8 a.m.